-First, a fair number of bottles were young vintages, which put the French reds at a disadvantage.
+First, a fair number of bottles were younger vintages, which put the French reds at a disadvantage.
 Sadly, there simply isn’t an inventory of ‘old’ Virginia wine at my disposal, so we made-due with what we had.
-Bordeaux reds need a good decade before reaching their prime, while Virginia bottles are approachable young.
+Bordeaux reds often need a good decade before reaching their prime, while Virginia bottles are approachable young.

 Second, I should note that many of us have a ‘Virginia palate’ due to our long-time exploration of Virginia wine country.
 While this familiarity may have weighted my judge’s opinion in favor of the local team, it’s hard to quantify.

 It was also interesting that our two participants that were part of the wine industry (and whose palates are considerably more experienced than the rest of us) did slightly skew slightly more in favor of France than the rest of us.